 Explained in another way, the student has to learn to love playing the instrument, that way when more sophistication is introduced, they don’t become overwhelmed and simply quit, which is a common thing that happens to people who are learning.

 Learning how to read music, in conjunction with getting over some of the more common aforementioned hurdles (like understanding how to set it up and getting over the finger pain), is simply too much for the average person and they’re likely to quit because it’s so much at once.

 From my perspective, I would argue that a good teacher will show you the fun part of playing the instrument first, that way you don’t lose interest right away and then give up when it really gets hard.

-After the most basic things are learned, and the love of the instrument and learning has been cultivated, a good teacher can start introducing more sophisticated lessons into the curriculum (or whatever you want to call it), including things like learning how to read music, understanding what chords and scales are and how to apply them, and how to figure out the key signature of a song.
+After the most basic things are learned, and the love of the instrument and learning has been cultivated, a good teacher can start introducing more sophisticated lessons into the curriculum, including things like learning how to read music.

 Having a great mentor – and the right mentor – will help cut your learning curve dramatically, so after you’ve learned the most basic things, you’ve cultivated your love for the instrument, and are playing and practicing every day, at that point, you could probably stop taking lessons after the one year mark and begin learning on your own.

 After several years of playing, however, you should have the knowledge of what makes a good teacher and start seeking out a mentor who can show you how to do additional things.